ankitklakra/1min-App/README.md

 ---

-Before running a project please check the build.gradle, proguard-rules.pro, gradle.properties files.
+Before running a project please check the proguard-rules.pro have this line -keepclassmembers class com.startop.a1min.ModelStory** { *; } .